Pro Git

 shows only last 2 commits with diff (or patch) details

---stat prints a list of modified files below each entry. how many such files, and how many lines were changed.
+--stat prints a list of modified files below each commit entry, showing how many files were modified and how many lines were added/removed in each file.
+It provides a summary with insertion/deletion counts and shows relative file activity with ASCII graphs.

 What does git log -n do where n is integral?
 How can you get commits made in the last 2 weeks?